Black body radiation in a model universe with large extra dimensions and quantum gravity effects: MDR-modified black body radiation in a model universe with spatial dimensions

 \subsection{Modified Stefan-Boltzmann law}

-In ordinary quantum mechanics with $D=3$, the total energy density of black body radiation is proportional to the forth power of temperature, that is, $\rho(T)=aT^4$. \\ In a higher dimensional world, when ordinary quantum mechanics is taken into account, the total energy density is $\rho(T)=a_D T^{D+1}$ \cite{11}.
-Now, in a model universe with large extra dimensions and in the presence of quantum gravity effects encoded in the MDR, we integrate equation (11) over frequency to find In comparison with $\rho(T)=a_D T^{D+1}$, the coefficient $a_D$ in the presence of quantum gravity effects is given by where $\zeta$ and $\Gamma$ are the Riemann Zeta function and gamma function respectively.
-The \emph{Radiancy} is defined by the total energy emitted by a black body per unit area per unit time.
-The energy density $\rho(T)$ is proportional to the Radiancy $R(T)$ by a pure geometric factor \cite{11} Therefore, the modified Stefan-Boltzmann law may be expressed as Now, $\sigma_M$ as the modified Stefan-Boltzmann factor in a model universe with $D$ spatial dimensions and in the presence of quantum gravity effects encoded in MDR can be written as We note that the modified Stefan-Boltzmann factor in this framework is not constant and varies with temperature.
-Also the correction terms contain only the even power of temperature.
-This temperature dependence of modifications is a generic feature and probably has its origin in the quantum fluctuation of background metric in quantum gravity regime.\\
+In ordinary quantum mechanics with $D=3$, the total energy density of black body radiation is proportional to the forth power of temperature, that is, $\rho(T)=aT^4$. \\ In a higher dimensional world, when ordinary quantum mechanics is taken into account, the total energy density is $\rho(T)=a_D T^{D+1}$ [11].
+Now, in a model universe with large extra dimensions and in the presence of quantum gravity effects encoded in the MDR, we integrate equation (11) over frequency to find